 The team responsible for this programme used the original architects’ plans and specifications and therefore ensured the reconstructed chimneys were identical to their predecessors.
-One of the original methods used required over 25,000 wheelbarrows of concrete to be poured by hand into shuttered layers which were allowed to set one by one.
+One of the original methods used required over 25,000 wheelbarrows of concrete to be poured by hand into shuttered layers in each chimney.

-Two firms that made the bricks to build Battersea Power Station in the last century have been tasked with hand-making 1.75 million more to match the originals.
+Two brickmakers that made the original bricks to build Battersea Power Station in the last century were tracked down and tasked with hand throwing 1.75 million more to match the originals.

 The original bricks, known as Golden Brown Pressed, came from Northwick Brick and Tiles, a firm founded by the World War I hero and art collector Captain E G Spencer-Churchill, a cousin of Winston Churchill.

 The family-owned business (now known as Northcot Brick) is still based at the same Gloucestershire quarry as it was all those years ago with access to the same Lower Jurassic and Middle Lias clay that was used for the original bricks.
-They will be providing 1.3 million bricks, all of which have been blended and packed by hand, to be used to restore parts of the Power Station built in the 1930s and 1940s.
+Northcot Brick provided 1.3 million bricks, all of which have been blended and hand moulded, to be used to restore parts of the Power Station built in the 1930s and 1940s.

-Blockleys, in Shropshire, will be making 430,000 bricks to be used on the final parts of the building dating from the 1950s.
+Blockleys, in Shropshire, provided circa 440,000 wire-cut bricks to be used on the parts of Power Station B dating from the 1950s.